Carved by the River

+The Similkameen Valley runs parallel to the Canada US border along BC’s Crownest Highway 3.
+A three-hour drive from Vancouver, BC, this rural and electric corridor is a rugged and rustic area with a recognized agriculture and wine region in the east.
+Our rural open spaces make for self-directed adventures.
 The heart of our valley is the Similkameen River, which carved our region from the Cascade Mountains.
-As you drive through our valley, you’ll notice eclectic small towns and ranches and farms from seemingly eras past.
+As you drive through you’ll notice eclectic small towns, ranches and farms from seemingly eras past.
 You’ll also find our valley is home to adventures both mild and wild.
-We’re are home to the Fruit Stand Capital and the Organic Farming Capital of Canada.
+We are home to the Fruit Stand Capital (Keremeos), the Organic Farming Capital of Canada (Cawston) and the Bronze Statue Capital of Canada (Princeton).
 And the wine, oh and the wine.
 We are an award-winning wine region, as well.

 Follow BC Highway 3 from the Allison Pass to the Richter Pass, and you’ll find yourself smack in the Similkameen Valley.
 Glimpses of our prospecting, First Nation and pioneering past are still evident today, in towns and villages and heritage sites all across the valley.
 Follow the highway through rolling ranch and farmlands to the fragile grasses of the Columbia Plateau’s northern tip.
 Follow our story as you follow the river the whole length of your journey, in the shadow of the Cascade Mountains.
 You won’t be the first to pull over for a picture.
 Time and the elements have shorn the mountains into craggy, jagged peaks, lending a breathtaking backdrop for your visit.
 There are plenty of roadside sightings and photo opportunities of eagles, mountain goats and Big Horned sheep.

-The Similkameen Valley residents are that old-school type of friendly, so don’t be afraid to stop and ask for directions.
+The Similkameen Valley residents are that old-school type of friendly, so be sure to stop and ask for directions.
 If you have an extra couple of minutes, you might get a recommendation that can change your trip!
 Even if you’re driving by, don’t forget to wave back…we still do that here.
-It’s the kind of laid-back place where unique and unforgettable experiences often surprise you but don’t be surprised by our hospitality; it’s almost as warm as our Similkameen summers.
+It’s the kind of laid-back place where unique and unforgettable experiences often surprise you it’s almost as warm as our Similkameen summers.

 Our Story of Sensational Seasons

 Ask anyone what’s shakin’ around here, and the answer will depend on the season.
 There’s no wrong time to visit.
-Winter is our “off” season, but that means you’ll be “off” the highway playing in the snow in no time at all.
+Wintertime is for playing in the snow.
 Summer really sizzles with countless events and almost as many recreational choices as there are mountains and lakes to play in.
 For full immersion fun, come in the spring when the valley’s in bloom and rivers run their fastest, or visit in fall for harvest events, samplings of some of the best wines in BC at our local vineyards and just-baked pies made of fruit picked just that morning.